pragyaai/ndna/_llm/FAQ.md

 where $\vec{v}\_\ell^{(c,1)}$ and $\vec{v}\_\ell^{(c,2)}$ are the belief vectors from two architectures.
 Large cosine alignment indicates similar conceptual steering; divergence signals architectural differences in latent alignment strategies.

-# Ethnic LLMs -- Cultural Fine-Tuning and Latent Geometry
+## FAQ: *Ethnic LLMs -- Cultural Fine-Tuning and Latent Geometry*

-## How does cultural fine-tuning shape the latent manifold geometry of large language models, and how is this measured by nDNA diagnostics?
+✶ **How does cultural fine-tuning shape the latent manifold geometry of large language models, and how is this measured by nDNA diagnostics?**

-Cultural fine-tuning alters the latent manifold by embedding specific epistemic priors and value systems within the model's internal geometry.
+➠ Cultural fine-tuning alters the latent manifold by embedding specific epistemic priors and value systems within the model's internal geometry.
 Using the **nDNA Cartograph**, we can quantify these effects through diagnostics like thermodynamic length and spectral curvature.
 For a culturally fine-tuned model $M_{\mathrm{culture}}$:

 $$\mathcal{L}^{(\mathrm{culture})} = \sum_{\ell=1}^{L-1} \| h_{\ell+1}^{(\mathrm{culture})} - h_\ell^{(\mathrm{culture})} \|_2$$